 Melbourne's modern architecture, like wavy apartment buildings, multi-coloured abstract fascias (most notably that of the RMIT building) and cubist carbuncles (like that of the truly gross Federation Square), tries to emulate, or at least reflect, the city's alternative and anti-mainstream disposition.
-Some of these buildings would not be out of place in an optical illusion picture whilst others border on the surreal.
+Some of these buildings would not be out of place in an optical illusion whilst others border on the utterly surreal.
+Half the time I wondered if my flat white had been drugged.
 Melbourne is a far more interesting place to photograph than Sydney.
 Such creativity is juxtaposed with Victorian era buildings which help anchor the city's architectural extravagance and give it, at least, some sense of history.

 A rather flattering shot of Melbourne's rather carbuncular Federation Square.
 Nice to photograph but probably not nice to have to see every day.